South Carolina is home to many beautiful and fascinating moth species.

 The Tobacco Hornworm Moth (Manduca sexta) is last on this list of the different types of moths in South Carolina.
 This species is typically found on the leaves of tobacco plants, hence its common name.
 It is a large moth with a wingspan of up to 4 inches.
 The forewings are brownish-green with white and yellow stripes running along the length.

 Meanwhile, it is active during the day, which makes it easily spotted.
 The moth feeds on flowers and leaves, and sometimes even small insects.
-They are also known to be beneficial to farmers as they help control pests in the crop.
+They are also known to benefit farmers as they help control pests in the crop.
 This moth species is an important pollinator in South Carolina’s ecosystems, helping ensure healthy and balanced environments.